Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 That’s it!
 You’re now the proud owner of a MetaMask wallet.
 Are you ready to start using it?
 Let's continue our MetaMask wallet review by discussing how to use the tool.

-Now you know how to use MetaMask, you can also buy, send and receive Ether and ERC tokens with ease.
+Now that you know how to use MetaMask, you can also buy, send, and receive Ether and ERC tokens with ease.
 That’s not all MetaMask can do, though.
-Before you go I want to show you a few other ways that you can use your new MetaMask wallet.
+Before you go, I want to show you a few other ways that you can use your new MetaMask wallet.

 One dApp that is often used with MetaMask is MyEtherWallet, which I spoke about in the "MetaMask VS MyEtherWallet" section.
 So, what other dApps can you explore with MetaMask?

-- CryptoKitties is a dApp where you can design and trade cartoon kittens.
-It’s probably the most well-known dApp on the Ethereum network.
-Creating adorable CryptoKitties is made easy with MetaMask, and so is selling them for a fat profit!
+This was a dApp where you could design and trade cartoon kittens.
+At the time of its creation, it was probably the most well-known dApp on the Ethereum network.
+Creating adorable CryptoKitties was made easy with MetaMask, and so was selling them for a fat profit!

-- Blockchain arcades are being built where gamers can use Ether and tokens to enter video game tournaments.
-Sites like Etherplay require a MetaMask login to join the fun.
+Blockchain arcades were built where gamers could use Ether and tokens to enter video game tournaments.
+Sites like Etherplay required a MetaMask login to join the fun.
+While some early blockchain gaming platforms like Etherplay are no longer active, the concept evolved into modern Web3 gaming ecosystems, where players still use MetaMask to connect, compete, and earn rewards in blockchain-based games such as The Sandbox.

-There you have it - these are some of the more popular dApps that some user MetaMask wallet reviews mention and generally talk about.
+And there you have it - these are some of the more popular dApps that user MetaMask wallet reviews mention and generally talk about.

 - User-friendly design